samuelyeewl/specmatch-emp/docs/cmdline.rst

 \-o <outdir>
     Specifies the directory to place the output files.
 If no directory is specified, output files are placed in the current directory.

+\-nb
+    Set this flag to perform the shift directly against the NSO spectrum, without bootstrapping.
+    Useful for shifting non-HIRES spectra which have wavelength ranges not overlapping the library spectra.

 \-p
     Set this flag to generate plots.